attunehq/attune/docs/rfd/001-initial-design.md

 ## Architecture overview

-Armor is composed of three pieces:
+Attune is composed of three pieces:

 1. A CLI that runs in developer environments (like the developer's CI or their developers' laptops).
 2. A control plane that manages repository metadata, package uploads, and index generation.